 Did you know that some people sleep with their eyes open?
-The condition is called nocturnal lagophthalmos and it affects about 1 in 5 people.
+The condition is called nocturnal lagophthalmos and it affects about 1 in 20 people.
 If you wake up every morning with dry painful eyes, you may be experiencing nocturnal lagophthalmos.
 Let’s talk about sleeping with eyes open treatment, diagnosis, and how you can wake up refreshed while managing nocturnal lagophthalmos.

 Sleep with eyes open disorder, nocturnal lagophthalmos, causes pain, blurry vision, dry eye syndrome, and redness

-There are 5 stages of sleep that you cycle through every night with the Rapid Eye Movement (REM) phase being where you experience vivid dreams.
+There are four stages of sleep that you cycle through every night with the Rapid Eye Movement (REM) phase being where you experience vivid dreams.
 During this phase, your eyes will dart from side to side.
 You experience up to 6 REM cycles every night.
 You may not remember your dreams every day but that does not mean you have not dreamed.

 The REM phase of sleep is akin to your brain being power washed.
 Clearing away all the grime (data) that you don’t need.
 Your memories are cataloged and stored, hormone levels are regulated, proteins are building your muscles, and energy is restored.
 REM sleep is not only fun as dreams can be fantastical and funny, but dreaming is a vital phase of sleep that keeps your mind and body healthy.

-Sleep with eyes open disorder, nocturnal lagophthalmos, causes pain, blurry vision, dry eye syndrome, and redness.
+Sleep with eyes open disorder, nocturnal lagophthalmos, may cause pain, blurry vision, dry eye syndrome, and redness.
 Typically, a partner, friend, or family member will tell you if you’re sleeping with your eyes open but if you’re experiencing these symptoms it’s best to see an eye doctor for a diagnosis.
 Nocturnal lagophthalmos is a nerve and muscle problem that makes it difficult to close your eyes fully and will have you sleeping with eyes partially open.

 Sleep helps flush your eye of debris that has accumulated during the day